I had heard good things about the Breakneck Ridge trail and that Metro-North trains stop there on the weekend, so I thought we should give it a try.

 Expert Tips for the Breakneck Ridge Trail

 - On the weekend, there is a Breakneck Ridge stop on Hudson Line Metro-North trains.

 - The Breakneck Ridge trail is a difficult hike, so you should be an experienced hiker and in decent shape.
 I would also not recommend it if you are afraid of heights.

-- Preparation for the hike is key – make sure you have water, food, gloves, sunscreen, and bug spray.
+- Preparation for hiking Breakneck Ridge is key – make sure you have water, food, gloves, sunscreen, and bug spray.

-- Download the app so that you can have a map on your phone.
+- Download the app so that you can have the Breakneck Ridge trail map on your phone.
+You can find it inside the Hudson Highlands State Park Trail Map North.
 You may also enjoy these other helpful apps for hiking.

 - If you would like to do more hiking in the area, check out my list of the best hikes in the Hudson Valley.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.

 Two Traveling Texans is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.